mengeling/silvercar-cancellation-predictor/README.md

 because the model is being more conservative by predicting more rides will be finished and thus informing Silvercar that they need to have more cars available.

-Because of these conflicting interests, I propose that Silvercar should use one threshold for revenue forecasting and another for fleet management.
+Because of these conflicting interests, I propose that Silvercar uses one threshold for revenue forecasting and another for fleet management.
 For revenue forecasting, I lowered the threshold to 0.35 and increased recall to 77% as you can see in the increased number of correctly labeled cancellations in figure 2.
-At that threshold, accuracy came down to 78% and precision came down to 72%.
+At that threshold, accuracy was 78% and precision was 72%.

 &nbsp;